kronenthaler/mod-pbxproj/readme.md

-This module can read, modify, and write a .pbxproj file from an Xcode 4 project.
+This module can read, modify, and write a .pbxproj file from an Xcode 4, 5 & 6 projects.
 The file is usually called `project.pbxproj` and can be found inside the .xcodeproj bundle.

 Basic Usage: